Adrian Lewis: 2007–2010

 Between 2007 and 2010, Lewis produced inconsistent form and was often unable to follow up on big wins such as at the 2007 World Matchplay in Blackpool where he beat the incumbent world champion Raymond van Barneveld 16–14 in the quarter-finals before losing heavily 17–7 in the semi-finals to James Wade.

 He lost to Andy Jenkins in the last 16 of the 2007 World Championship, but was selected by Sky Sports as a wildcard for the 2007 Premier League.
-The event is prestigious as it involves the top six PDC players and two wildcards.
 Lewis finished seventh in the league, winning five of his fourteen matches.
 Lewis also advanced to the semi-finals of the International Darts League, but was thrashed 9–1 by Gary Anderson.

 He reached the quarter-finals of the World Championship for the second time in 2008, but was defeated 5–2 by Kevin Painter.

 He fared much better in the Premier League this year by finishing fourth in the table to advance to the play-offs where Taylor comfortably beat him 11–1.

-At the 2008 European Darts Championship, Lewis played his first-round match against Hannes Schnier with three plasters on his non-throwing hand – having attempted to catch a falling glass backstage but shattered in his hand.
+At the 2008 European Darts Championship, Lewis played his first-round match against Hannes Schnier with three plasters on his non-throwing hand – having attempted to catch a falling glass backstage which shattered in his hand.
 After winning the match 5–2, Lewis was taken to hospital for checks on two deep cuts.
 Lewis went on to beat Ovens 9–5 before producing at the time arguably the best performance of his career with a 9–2 victory over van Barneveld in the quarter-finals.
 An 11–7 victory over Manley set up a final with Taylor.
 Lewis lost 11–5 but his performance in the tournament guaranteed him a place in the 2008 Grand Slam of Darts.